For all the benefits of psychedelics, there can be a dark side, too.

 This is a crucial reminder for researchers: the clinical outcomes of psychedelics seem to be experience-dependent.
 Positive experiences in the psychedelic state can lead to more profound changes in mental health.
 But bad trips may set you in a more negative direction.
 As Harris points out, “I believe I was positively affected by my good trips, and negatively affected by the bad ones, for weeks and months.”

-Researchers and clinicians alike therefore realise that preventing these challenging experiences is of paramount importance.
-Encouraging these positive experiences, while minimising the negative ones, will, in theory, have the most beneficial effect on a patient.
+Researchers and clinicians alike therefore realize that preventing these challenging experiences is of paramount importance.
+Encouraging these positive experiences, while minimizing the negative ones, will, in theory, have the most beneficial effect on a patient.
 But how do you predict how someone will react to a psychedelic?

 Someone’s state refers to their current condition, while their trait refers to their personality.
 So, a person can be in a state of agitation as they’ve been irked by their third parking ticket that year.
 However, that same person will usually be collected and composed, as they have the personality trait of being calm.

-In terms of personality traits, absorption, the tendency to become fully engaged in experiences, and openness, a disposition towards accepting and embracing novelty, were found to be most predictive of positive “mystical-type” effects during the psychedelic session.
+In terms of personality traits found to be most predictive of positive “mystical-type” effects during the psychedelic session, the researchers found listed:

 However, the state of a person prior to the psychedelic experience also influenced the trip.
 Aday told Psychedelic Spotlight, “…individuals with barriers or who are particularly preoccupied or apprehensive about the experience are more likely to have challenging experiences.”
 These barriers may be feelings of confusion and distress.
 That is, when an individual has trouble surrendering to the psychedelic experience, psychological tension may cause these challenging experiences to emerge.